 - While growing marijuana outdoors, you are growing it the way it is meant to be by nature.

 - Marijuana plants require air and ventilation – which is best suited outdoors than indoors.
 While you can artificially create such ventilation indoors too, but it can rarely match the open skies outdoors!
 Moreover, you won’t even have to care about humidity and temperature, etc.

 - Light is another critical factor.
 All plants need sunlight for photosynthesis which helps them survive.
-Marijuana plants too, need sunlight.
-Now this is something which again, can be artificially created with the help of grow lights indoors – but you’ll get it for free in outdoor cultivation!
+Marijuana plants too need sunlight.
+Now, this is something which again, can be artificially created with the help of grow lights indoors – but you’ll get it for free in outdoor cultivation!

-- When it comes to quantity of growth, outdoor has a major advantage over indoor cultivation.
+- When it comes to the quantity of growth, outdoor has a major advantage over indoor cultivation.
 While growing weed indoors, you are limiting yourself to a room or a place where you are planting it – which is a limited space and allows you to grow only a certain number of plants.
 However, outdoors you can do it in bulk.

 Read More: How to Consume Marijuana

 Disadvantages of Outdoor Cultivation of Marijuana

 - Let us begin by addressing the biggest disadvantage that growing marijuana outdoors has: Control!
 When plants grow outdoors, they grow on their own – in a natural process.
 However, sometimes due to access or lack of resources – the chemical balance of the plants might not be as good as it is when it comes to indoor growth.
 Some buds from the plant might contain more THC compared to others.
 There might also be chances of some plants being more psychoactive than others!
 Growing it indoors allows you to ensure all the plants receive a homogenous treatment – thereby ensuring a proper growth.